SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/elasticache.md

 id: elasticache
 title: Amazon ElastiCache
 sidebar_label: Amazon ElastiCache
-description: The Sumo Logic App for Amazon ElastiCache Redis ULM is a unified logs and metrics (ULM) App that provides visibility into key event and performance analytics to enable proactive diagnosis and response to system and environment issues.
+description: The Sumo Logic app for Amazon ElastiCache Redis ULM is a unified logs and metrics (ULM) app that provides visibility into key event and performance analytics to enable proactive diagnosis and response to system and environment issues.
 The app provides preconfigured dashboards for high-level analysis of event status and trends, locations, and system health and performance metrics.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/amazon-aws/elasticache.png')} alt="Thumbnail icon" width="50"/>

-The Sumo Logic App for Amazon ElastiCache allows you to set up, run, and scale popular open-source compatible in-memory data stores in the cloud.
+The Sumo Logic app for Amazon ElastiCache allows you to set up, run, and scale popular open-source compatible in-memory data stores in the cloud.

 The Amazon ElastiCache dashboards provide visibility into key event and performance analytics that enable proactive diagnosis and response to system and environment issues.
 Use the preconfigured dashboards for at-a-glance analysis of event status trends, locations, successes and failures, as well as system health and performance metrics.
 The dashboards also have additional performance insights for Redis clusters.

-## Log and Metric Types
+## Log and Metric types

 The Amazon ElastiCache app uses the following logs and metrics:
 * [Amazon ElastiCache Host-Level Metrics for individual cache nodes](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/CacheMetrics.HostLevel.html)
 * [Amazon ElastiCache Cache Engine metrics](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/CacheMetrics.Redis.html)
 * [CloudTrail Amazon ElastiCache Data Event](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/logging-using-cloudtrail.html)

-### Sample Log Message
+### Sample log message

 ```json title="Sample CloudTrail Log Message"
 {